Sandra Susanibar-Adaniya, MD, MS Assistant Professor of Medicine, Hospital of the University of Pennsylvania,

 Joshua Zeidner, MD

-Associate Professor of Medicine, Chief, Leukemia Research Associate, Chief of Research, Hematology Director, Clinical Cancer Research Commercial Integration UNC Lineberger Comprehensive Cancer Center, The University of North Carolina
+Associate Professor of Medicine, Chief, Leukemia Research Associate, Chief of Research, Hematology Director, Clinical Cancer Research Commercial Integration UNC Lineberger Comprehensive Cancer Center, The University of North Carolina School of Medicine, Chapel Hill, NC

 Sandra Susanibar-Adaniya, MD, MS